-- The cab must be decontaminated (see link above) or the vehicle parked-up for at least 72 hours.
-If a crew member develops symptoms partway through the working day, this must be done immediately even if it means aborting the collections round - The crew member showing symptoms must be sent home immediately - All crew members MUST immediately wash their hands thoroughly - If at all reasonably practicable the remaining crew should not be allocated to a different crew, nor should a crew member from a different crew be allocated to fill the gap left by the person who has developed symptoms, unless they can travel separately and maintain Social Distancing when working.
-The time period for this type restriction, seven, 14 days or longer, will depend on the situation.
-The principles at https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/874011/Stay\at\home\guidance\diagram.pdf may assist in informing employers regards an appropriate time period for restrictions - Reinforcement instruction on precautions such as maintaining good hygiene should be conducted for all crews
+- The cab must be decontaminated thoroughly (see link above for advice) or parked-up for at least 72 hours.
+If a crew member develops the symptoms partway through the working day, this must be done immediately even if this means aborting the collections round - All crew members MUST immediately wash their hands thoroughly - If at all reasonably practicable the remaining crew should not be allocated to a different crew, nor should a crew member from a different crew be allocated to fill the gap left by the person who has developed symptoms, unless they can travel separately and maintain Social Distancing when working - Reinforcement instruction on precautions such as maintaining good hygiene should be conducted for all crews

-If the above hierarchy of considerations is followed, required measures taken, and good hygiene practices enforced, the residual risks to employees will be minimised and will be low.
+If the above hierarchy of considerations are followed, the required measures taken, and good hygiene practices rigidly enforced, the residual risks to employees will be minimised and will be low.